karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 This was the catalyst for an experiment.
 I wanted to build a simple tool for myself and my friends--a "pokerHandCapture" web app.

+### The Vision

 The concept was straightforward: a lightweight, single-page app to log chip stack sizes during a game session using natural language.
-No complex forms, no heavy software, just a quick and easy way to capture the data needed for later analysis.[^33] But the product itself was secondary.
+No complex forms, no heavy software, just a quick and easy way to capture the data needed for later analysis.[^33]

-The real experiment was in the _process_.
+But the product itself was secondary.
+The real experiment was in the **process**.

 Could I build this application almost entirely by "talking" to an AI agent?
 And could I do it by embracing simplicity, building a fast, responsive frontend with vanilla HTML and JavaScript, deliberately avoiding the "noise" and complexity of modern web frameworks?[^34]